jlfaucher/builder/README.md

         executor5/              git sources (clone of official/main/trunk)
         official                svn sources

-Inside a virtual machine, two main paths are used:
+Inside the virtual machines (one for Ubuntu, one for Windows), two main paths are used:

     /local/rexx/oorexx          NFS mount for Ubuntu, SMB mount for Windows executor/               git sources (clone of official/sandbox/jlf)